Michael Olaha

-Michael Olaha (born 4 July 1996) is a Nigerian professional footballer who plays as a forward for V.League 1 club Sông Lam Nghệ An.
+Michael Onyedikachi Olaha (born 4 July 1996) is a Nigerian professional footballer who plays as a forward for V.League 1 club Sông Lam Nghệ An.

 Club career

 Olaha signed for Nigerian Premier League side Abia Warriors in 2015 from the New Generation Academy.
 After impressing in his first season, he was offered a trial with Slovenian side NK Domžale.

-He signed with Vietnamese side Sông Lam Nghệ An in January 2017.
+In January 2017, he signed with Vietnamese side Sông Lam Nghệ An.
+He scored a goal in the 2017 Vietnamese Cup final, helping the club win the title.

-After two and a half years he left Song Lam and signed for Israeli Premier League club, Hapoel Tel Aviv, for four years.
+After two and a half years, he left Sông Lam Nghệ An and signed for Israeli Premier League club Hapoel Tel Aviv, for four years.

 On 23 July 2020, he moved on loan to Hapoel Kfar Shalem.

+In July 2021, Olaha re-joined Sông Lam Nghệ An.
+In the 2023–24 season, he was designated to be the team captain.